 SOCC Fall Sports Registration

 Registration is July 1-Aug.
 19. Athletes are required to have a Special Olympic Athlete Participation Form on file, which includes a physical in order to register.
-Spring sports offered are Aquatics, Bocce, Golf, Soccer, and Tennis.
+Fall sports offered are Aquatics, Bocce, Golf, Soccer, and Tennis.
 Sports offered my vary dependent upon the schedule created by Special Olympics North Carolina.

 SOCC Young Athletes

 Special Olympics Cumberland County Young Athletes Program is an inclusive early childhood sports and educational play program for children aged 2 to 7 years old, with and without intellectual disabilities, which includes games, songs and other fun, physical activities.
 With an emphasis on training and participation through activities and play, rather than competition, our young athletes learn basic sports skills like kicking and throwing a ball, as well as providing children with gross motor skills training, group interaction and socialization opportunities.
 These basic skills will prepare the Young Athletes for future participation in sports.
 Sessions last 6 weeks; call for information on upcoming sessions.

 2-7 yrs; Tues.; 3:45-4:30 pm; Free